 The dining room was a temporary resting place — my daughters helped me pick up the Sabre hull and carry it on its side through the front door.
 We rested in the dining room before picking up the boat again and carrying it over the kitchen bench and out the back door onto the back deck where it would be protected from the weather.
 That is the great thing about Sabres — with a minimum hull weight of only 41 kg, they are very easy to pick up and move around!

-Sabre 1636 sailing dinghy in our dining room
+Sabre 1920 sailing dinghy

 Playing with boats on the front lawn of Aqua Marine